-Work at one of these 15 companies if you want to feel good about 2021
+Work at 1 of these 15 companies if you want to feel good about 2021

 - nCino

-And the top for SMBs are:
+And the highest-ranked among the 50 top SMBs are:

 - GoodRX